SeamlessDistribution/SeamlessDistribution.github.io/merchant/externalservices/index.md

 To use SEQR as the payment method for your service, you need to integrate your own service into the SEQR app.

-This integration description is based upon the normal SEQR payment flow, refer to [First SEQR payment](/merchant/payment).
+This integration description is based upon the normal SEQR payment flow, refer to [Implement SEQR payments](/merchant/payment).

 When integration has been performed, SEQR payment is performed according to this sequence diagram: